 Startup Riot is actually run by a team from Atlanta, with Sanjay Parekh playing the front man.
 The event is run as a pitch contest, including feedback from experienced entrepreneurs as judges, plus several keynote talks and lots of opportunity for connecting with other attendees.
 Here’s the description and agenda for the day.

 I loved the event.
-It was well run, it was curated (no service providers allowed1), it had great sponsors (MailChimp, Gist, Twilio, etc.), and there was a great crowd of people there.
+It was well run, it was curated1 (no service providers allowed), it had great sponsors (MailChimp, Gist, Twilio, etc.), and there was a great crowd of people there.
 I was surprised to meet one entrepreneur who flew in all the way from the Ukraine to attend, but having attended one Startup Riot, I can definitely see why.

 There ended up being 10 companies from Vancouver attending.
 It was amazingly energizing to be in Seattle with this big Vancouver crew, and absolutely underlines that we should be spending more time working together to connect the Cascadia startup communities of Portland, Seattle, and Vancouver.

 This was also the one area where I wish things had been run differently.

 The Startup Riot team selects the startups that are allowed to present, and then swears them to secrecy: no one is publicly allowed to announce they are presenting.
 I heard about the event privately from a few startups from Vancouver who had been selected, but I never expected to show up and be immersed in a sea of Canadians.